 Find my original recipe for vanilla ice cream over on Adventures of Mel!

-Old Fashioned Homemade Vanilla Ice Cream
+Old Fashioned Homemade Ice Cream Recipe with Raw Eggs

 Ingredients